Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Spatial Distribution of Energy Levels of Quantum Gravitational States of Ultracold Neutrons Between Two Mirrors

-Below we use this result for the calculation of the expansion coefficients of the wave function of the mixed state of ultracold neutrons in the spatial region II.
+These results allow us to calculate the expansion coefficients of the wave function for the mixed state of ultracold neutrons in spatial region II.

-Practically our results, obtained above, mean that the spatial distribution of ultracold neutrons between two mirrors is fully defined by the their phase volume.
-This can be also confirmed by treating ultracold neutrons as an ideal non--relativistic classical gas, confined between two mirrors in the spatial region $0 \le z \le h_{\rm II}$, with a Maxwell--Boltzmann distribution function $f(p_z, z)$ in the phase volume at temperature $T$ \cite{Landau1979}.
-A Maxwell--Boltzmann distribution function $f(p_z, z)$ in the phase volume we take in its standard form $f(p_z, z) \propto\exp (- E/T)$, where $E = {\textstyle \frac{p^2_z}{2m}} + m g z$ is a total energy of ultracold neutrons.
-The distribution function $f(p_z, z)$ is normalised to a total number of ultracold neutrons $N$:
+In practice, these findings indicate that the spatial distribution of ultracold neutrons between two mirrors is entirely determined by their phase volume.
+This is further supported by treating ultracold neutrons as an ideal non-relativistic classical gas, confined between two mirrors in the spatial region \( 0 \le z \le h_{\rm II} \), with a Maxwell--Boltzmann distribution function \( f(p_z, z) \) in the phase volume at temperature \( T \) \cite{Landau1979}.
+The Maxwell--Boltzmann distribution function \( f(p_z, z) \) is normalized to the total number of ultracold neutrons \( N \):

-Since for ultracold neutrons $T \gg E$, we may replace $\exp(-E/T)$ by unity.
-This gives
+For ultracold neutrons where \( T \gg E \), \( \exp(-E/T) \) can be approximated by unity, simplifying the calculation yields: